gatling/frontline-cloud-doc/content/docs/user/artifact_gen/index.md

 ### Gatling zip bundle

-Please copy the `artifact.sh` or `artifact.bat` files in the `bin` directory of your Gatling unzipped bundle.
+Please copy the [`artifact.sh`](https://raw.githubusercontent.com/gatling/gatling/master/gatling-bundle/src/universal/bin/artifact.sh) or [`artifact.bat`](https://raw.githubusercontent.com/gatling/gatling/master/gatling-bundle/src/universal/bin/artifact.bat) files in the `bin` directory of your Gatling unzipped bundle.
-Those files haven't been bundled into an official Gatling release yet, but you can download them from [the Gatling repository on GitHub](https://github.com/gatling/gatling/tree/master/gatling-bundle/src/universal/bin).
+Those files will be shipped in the bundle in a future official Gatling release.

 Please run the script matching your operating system and generate the `target/artifact.jar` file.
-You'll have to upload this file in the new [Artifacts section](/docs/user/artifacts).
+You'll have to upload this file in the new [Artifacts section](/docs/user/artifacts_conf).

 ### Maven Project